Toward Online Mobile Facility Location on General Metrics

 \subsection{Algorithm Description}

 The goal of our algorithm is two-fold.
-On the one hand, we want to guarantee that the service cost of the algorithm is always within some fixed bounds of the optimal service cost.
+On the one hand, we want to guarantee that the service cost of \DGA\ is always within some fixed bounds of the optimal service cost.
 On the other hand, we want to achieve this while keeping the overall movement cost low.
-Specifically, for two parameters $\alpha$ and $\beta$, we guarantee that at all times
+Specifically, for two parameters $\alpha$ and $\beta$, where